-Considering that the blockchain launched only about a year ago, several large projects are already in construction on the platform.
+Since the blockchain launched only about a year ago, several large projects are already being constructed on the platform.
 The most established of these projects include:

-- Flux – a decentralized open-market platform that launched on NEAR in August 2020.
+- Flux – A decentralised open-market platform that launched on NEAR in August 2020.

 What Is The NEAR Token?

-Like most of the blockchain networks in operation, NEAR Protocol has its own native token called NEAR.
-The token incentivizes nodes on the blockchain platform.
-It is also used to power transactions and for the multitude of the network’s smart contracts.
+Like most blockchain networks in operation, NEAR Protocol has its native token called NEAR.
+The token incentivises nodes on the blockchain platform.
+It is also used to power transactions and for many of the network’s smart contracts.

 Since NEAR Protocol is a community-governed platform, NEAR token holders can partake in on-chain governance of the blockchain network.
 Alternatively, they can opt for a validator to vote on their behalf.

-The governance forum of the network is a space for members to discuss matters like the marketing and development of NEAR products and the surrounding NEAR ecosystem.
+The governance forum of the network is a space for members to discuss different matters.
 Users can also submit proposals and suggestions to the NEAR Enhancement Proposals repository (NEPs) that they can access on Github.